RobinsAviary/Estroengine-Odin/README.md

 # Estroengine
-A portable easy-to-use node-based game engine, built on [Raylib](https://www.raylib.com/) in [Odin](https://odin-lang.org/).
+A portable easy-to-use node-based game engine, built on [raylib](https://www.raylib.com/) in [Odin](https://odin-lang.org/).

 ## A Note On Portability
 Estroengine is designed in such a way to be a dynamic and simple graphics library, with some data types attached.
 As such, projects made with Estroengine are technically capable of using multiple different underlying frameworks, allowng for effectively endless portability.
-That being said, the current version just uses Raylib to fill in all the implementations, but I hope for this to change more in the future.
+That being said, the current version just uses [raylib](https://www.raylib.com/) to fill in all the implementations, but I hope for this to change more in the future.

 ## Example
     package main